joshbegley/nyt-latest/README.md

 **Police Raid F.C.
 Barcelona, a European Soccer Powerhouse**\
-`The authorities are investigating the club’s relationship with a company it hired that produced disparaging content about Lionel Messi, Gerard Piqué and other star players.`\
+`The authorities are investigating the club’s relationship with a company that produced disparaging content about Lionel Messi, Gerard Piqué and other star players.`\
 https://nytimes.com/2021/03/01/sports/soccer/barcelona-bartomeu-arrests.html?searchResultPosition=1

 **Lesson of the Day: ‘The C.D.C.
 Has New School Guidelines.
 Here’s What You Need to Know.’**\